rajkamble21/concepts/js/express-node/README.md

 `<https://localhost:5000/users/profile?username=mountblue>`

 1. **Scheme/Protocol**: `https`
-   - **Description**: Specifies the protocol used to access the resource.
+   - Specifies the protocol used to access the resource.
 In this case, HTTPS (Hypertext Transfer Protocol Secure) is used, which indicates that the communication is encrypted.
 2. **Hostname**: `localhost`
-   - **Description**: Indicates the domain name or IP address of the server where the resource is hosted. `localhost` is a hostname that refers to the local machine.
+   - Indicates the domain name or IP address of the server where the resource is hosted. `localhost` is a hostname that refers to the local machine.
 3. **Port**: `5000`
-   - **Description**: Specifies the port number on the server to connect to.
+   - Specifies the port number on the server to connect to.
 If omitted, the default port for the scheme is used (80 for HTTP and 443 for HTTPS).
 4. **Path**: `/users/profile`
-   - **Description**: Specifies the path to the resource on the server.
+   - Specifies the path to the resource on the server.
 This often represents directories and files on the server.
 5. **Query String**: `?username=mountblue`
-   - **Description**: Contains data to be sent to the server, usually in key-value pairs.
+   - Contains data to be sent to the server, usually in key-value pairs.
 The query string follows a `?` and can include multiple parameters separated by `&`.

 ```
 https://localhost:5000/users/profile?username=mountblue